Worldwide Guide to Women in Leadership

 [2005 Designate President of the Bundesrat]

 She was Premier of Schleswig-Holstein 1993-2005 until she lost reelection when a member of her own party did not vote for her.
 Had she been reelected, she would have been the first woman to be President of the Bundesrat 01.11.05-31.10.06, when the post belonged to her state.
-Instead her male successor is now President - and Deputy Head of State. (b.
+Instead her male successor became President - and Deputy Head of State. (b.
 1943-).

 2003-05 Secretary of the Bundesrat Anne Lütkes